Pre-proposal (required letter of intent) due by Tuesday, Jan. 11, 2022

-A letter of intent is required to ensure responsiveness to the novel, collaborative nature of this program.
-AHA will contact the applicants with permission to submit the full application.
-Only invited applicants will submit a full application.
+A pre-proposal is required to ensure responsiveness to the novel, collaborative nature of this program.
+Only applicants who are invited by the AHA will submit a full application.

 - An applicant may be the Co-PI on only one Collaborative Sciences Award application per deadline.